-Anybody with symptoms of the coronavirus can call 119 or apply for a test online at one of the local testing centres based in Cardiff.
-If you are finding it difficult to get a test, students can contact their Halls Manager or Student Services for additional support.
+Anybody with symptoms of the coronavirus should call 119 or book a free test online at one of the local testing centres based in Cardiff.
+Students finding it difficult to get a test can contact their Halls Manager or Student Services for additional support.

-To help you get some reassurance you can get a free asymptomatic test on-campus.
-This process will let you know within three days whether you have had the virus at the time of testing, but it is not fail-safe, and you will still need to maintain social distancing, follow on- and off-campus guidelines, use a face covering in line with the university policy and continue to play your part, even if a test result is returned negative, to be sure you, your friends and family are safe.
+Students and staff can book free asymptomatic Covid-19 tests on-campus.
+This process will let you know within one hour whether you have the virus at the time of testing, but it is not fail-safe, and you will still need to maintain social distancing, follow on- and off-campus guidelines, use a face covering in line with University policy and continue to play your part, even if a test result is returned negative, to ensure you, your friends and family remain safe.

 The Welsh Government is encouraging regular asymptomatic testing, even if you've had the vaccine, and we'd encourage everybody to make use of this free, on-site testing service as often as possible.
 A positive result will mean you'll need to self-isolate for 10 days in line with current Welsh Government guidelines and take a further PCR (commonly referred to as swab) test.

 Asymptomatic testing is available weekly 9.00am – 5.00pm (last appointment 4.30 pm):

 - College House, Cyncoed Campus

 If you have any questions about the asymptomatic testing process please contact Covid19Testing@cardiffmet.ac.uk.